Massachusetts HiSET® Exam Requirements

 - School Enrollment Status: You must NOT be enrolled in any secondary school program and must not have received a high school diploma or high school equivalency credential.

 - Residency: You must be a resident of Massachusetts, living at a Massachusetts address.
 You will be required to sign an eligibility form verifying your address.
-The eligibility form will be provided to you by the test center.
-Download the form.
+The eligibility form will be provided to you by the test center on your test day.

 - Test Preparation or Instruction: Massachusetts does not have any test preparation or instruction requirements to take the HiSET exam.
 However, instruction is encouraged before testing.
 Find an Adult Education Program near you.

 - Practice Test: Massachusetts does not require you to take practice tests prior to taking the HiSET exam.